fredRos/RunStatistics.jl/docs/src/guide.md

 So when reading a partition, always use the above equation: ignore the first element of `c` and `y` and do not read beyond `c[h + 1]` and `y[h + 1]`.

-To save memory during the evaluation of the cumulative, a partition object is initated and updated in place during the summation over the set of possible partitions.
+To save memory during the evaluation of the cumulative, a partition object is initiated and updated in place during the summation over the set of possible partitions.

 The function that updates a partition is `next_partition!()` it implements a modified version of *Algorithm Z* from